tektutor/jenkins-sep-2021/Day2/README.md

          - Jenkins (CI Server) (Hudson, Teamcity, Bamboo, Microsoft TFS)
               - a former Sun Microsystems employee by name Kohsuke Kawaguji developed Hudson CI Server
-              - developed using Java but works for any programming language stack
+              - was developed using Java but works for any programming language stack
-              - Sun Microsystems was acquired by Oracle (led by Larry Elison)
+              - Sun Microsystems was acquired by Oracle (led by Larry Ellison)
+              - Hudson team got split into two, there were conflicts of interest in the Hudson future strategy after Oracle acquired Sun MicroSystems
               - a part of Hudson team came out of Oracle and they created branch(Jenkins) keeping Hudson code base as baseline
-              - Oracle maintains Hudson CI Server, while the Jenkins CI Server is being developed as opensource tool by the Kohsuke Kawaguji and Opensource community
+              - Oracle maintains Hudson CI Server, while the Jenkins CI Server is being developed as opensource tool by the Kohsuke Kawaguji with more than 10000 active Opensource community contributers.
               - will automatically detect code changes done in Version Control (GitHub,GitLab, BitBucket, Perforce,etc)
               - will get the latest code snapshot from GitHub